 Flavor: mild; earthy; medium sugar content

-Preferred uses: baking, frying, mashing, roasted
+Preferred uses: baking, frying, mashing, roasting

 Red Potatoes